Rezix93/myStuff/LTTNG/spark-example/new logs.md

 - **Transformations** create a new RDD from an existing one, such as `map`, `filter`, `reduceByKey`.
 - **Actions** trigger the execution of the computation, such as `count`, `collect`, `saveAsTextFile`.

+From the given JSON snippet of a SparkListenerStageCompleted event, we can deduce the transformations but not the actions directly.
+Actions in Spark trigger the computation and are usually at the end of a chain of transformations; they're not part of the stage info directly but are implied by the stage's execution.
+Here's an analysis based on the provided stage info:

 ### Example
 Here's a simple example to illustrate creating an RDD and performing operations: